Travel & Visa News

 The PVS system is an important enhancement that is being made for the safety of all passengers and staff and to better improve traffic flow through Suvarnabhumi Airport, which is the primary international gateway to Thailand and aims to position itself as one of the world’s premier airports.

-From then, the PVS will be in operation at:
+The PVS will be in operation at:

 • The entrance to the domestic departure checkpoints behind the check-in counters at Rows C-D (a total of eight units in place);